scylladb/scylladb/docs/getting-started/system-requirements.rst

 Network Requirements
 ====================

 A network speed of 10 Gbps or more is recommended, especially for large nodes.
-To tune the interrupts and their queues, run the Scylla setup scripts.
+To tune the interrupts and their queues, run the ScyllaDB setup scripts.

 Cloud Instance Recommendations